-Ah, that day we dream of when we no longer have to go through the daily grind!
-Sleep in a bit, cup of tea in bed from the good wife, enjoy the paper instead of having to scan it in a jiffy... an illusion!
+Ah, that day we dream of when we will no longer have to go through with the daily grind.
+We can sleep in a bit, enjoy a cup of tea in bed with the good wife, and read the paper instead of having to scan it in a jiffy; is it all an illusion?
 For a couple weeks perhaps it might be fun.
-But then?
+But then what?

-Whilst such dream retirement wishes plus a ski or motorhome trip or two are probably the norm, that fact is that if don't retire INTO something many of us will either become depressed, losing our sense of worth, drop dead of boredom within a few short years or, financially strapped, simply won't be able to afford to do the things we'd like to do.
+Whilst such dream retirement wishes, plus a skiing holiday or motorhome trip or two are probably the norm, that fact is that if don't retire into something many of us will either become depressed, losing our sense of worth, drop dead of boredom within a few short years or, financially strapped, simply won't be able to afford to do the things we'd like to accomplish.

 "Most people live, whether physically, intellectually or morally, in a very restricted circle of their potential being.
 They make use of a very small portion of their possible consciousness, and of their soul's resources in general, much like a man who, out of his whole bodily organism, should get into a habit of using and moving only his little finger."